ruby-rice/rice/doc/stl/stl.rst

     pair = Std::Pair≺string‚ double≻.new

 Note manual class names can be defined *after* auto generated class names.
 Rice only registers one class with Ruby, but it has two constants pointing at it.
-For example if you call ``define_pair<std::pair<std::string, double>>(StringDoublePair)`` after the pair has been registered, in Ruby you will have two constants pointing to the class:
+For example if you call ``define_pair<std::string, double>(StringDoublePair)`` after the pair has been registered, in Ruby you will have two constants pointing to the class:

 .. code-block:: ruby